Elham Manea: Background and academic Research

 Manea is a titular professor of political science at the Political Science Institute, Zurich University.
 She also works as an independent consultant.

-Views on wearing the burka
+Views on wearing the burqa

-She has criticised the burka as being "not-Islamic" and said that "The re-Islamisation of Saudi Arabia according to the Wahabi Salafi fundamentalist principles led to the mainstreaming of the burka.
-With Gulf money you had a promotion of this ideology and a reading of Islam that turned the burka into an 'Islamic' tradition."
+She has criticised the burqa as being "not-Islamic" and said that "The re-Islamisation of Saudi Arabia according to the Wahabi Salafi fundamentalist principles led to the mainstreaming of the burqa.
+With Gulf money you had a promotion of this ideology and a reading of Islam that turned the burqa into an 'Islamic' tradition."
 She called wearing it "a sign of segregation, separation, rejection of the values we see all around us — values of acceptance and tolerance and otherness."